 The proposed bill establishes the Fusion Energy and Technology Incentive Program within the New Jersey Economic Development Authority (EDA) to encourage the development and utilization of fusion energy and technology.
-It introduces tax credits for eligible property owners who lease space on power plant sites to fusion companies, as well as for the companies themselves for capital investments related to their facilities.
-Property owners can receive tax credits of 15% of the rent paid by fusion companies and 35% of necessary capital investments made prior to application.
-The EDA is authorized to issue up to $5 million in tax credits annually for property owners and up to $10 million for fusion companies, contingent upon the companies actively operating their facilities.
+It introduces tax credits for eligible property owners who lease space on power plant sites to fusion companies, providing them with 15% of the rent paid and 35% of necessary capital investments made prior to application.
+Additionally, fusion companies can receive tax credits equal to 35% of their capital investments for facility preparation, construction, or improvement, but only after they commence operations.
+The EDA is authorized to issue up to $5 million in tax credits annually for property owners and up to $10 million for fusion companies.

 Statutes affected: Introduced: 26:2C-51